 Consolidation: The Title IX Coordinator may consolidate Formal Complaints as to allegations of sexual harassment against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, where the allegations of sexual harassment arise out of the same facts or circumstances.

-Informal resolution is only an available with a Formal Complaint.
-After the filing of a formal complaint, at any time prior to reaching a determination regarding responsibility, the University may facilitate an informal resolution process that does not involve a full investigation and adjudication.
+Informal resolution is only available after a Formal Complaint is filed.
+After the filing of a Formal Complaint, at any time prior to reaching a determination regarding responsibility, the University may facilitate an informal resolution process that does not involve a full investigation and adjudication.
 The University will not require the parties to participate in an informal resolution process and will not offer this informal resolution process unless a formal complaint is filed.
-Before proceeding, the University with obtain the parties’ voluntary, written consent to the informal resolution process.
-The University will not require the waiver of the right to an investigation and adjudication of formal complaints of sexual harassment.
+Before proceeding, the University will obtain the parties’ voluntary, written consent to the informal resolution process.
+The University will not require the waiver of the right to an investigation and adjudication of formal complaints of Sex Discrimination or Sexual Harassment.
 Informal resolution is not available to resolve allegations are that an employee sexually harassed a student.
 It is, however, available if there are allegations that a student sexually harassed an employee.

 A process in which the complainant and respondent, using a University-provided mediator(s), attempt to resolve a grievance in a mutually acceptable manner.
 Complainants will be provided an opportunity to describe the effect of the incident and respondents will be provided an opportunity to describe the intent behind the incident.
 Responsibility for resolving the grievance rests with the parties.